White Gold vs. Platinum: Which Is the Best Metal For Your Ring?

 Just like there are the four C's of diamonds, there are a variety of factors to consider when it comes to choosing your engagement ring metal.
 Cost is one of main Cs of metals.
 There are two things to consider when looking at price: Cost of buying and cost of care.
 If you're looking at sticker price, white gold is the more budget-friendly option.
 We generally recommend purchasing white gold so you can maximize other aspects of your engagement ring, such as the diamond.

 White Gold vs Platinum Durability

-Durability and cost are wrapped up together, or at least they should be.
+Durability and cost should be considered together.
 Platinum is more durable and requires less repolishing.
-But that doesn't mean that all you need to do to keep your white gold engagement ring shining is to repolish it every so often.
-White gold is finished with a rhodium plating to give it that pure white shine and improve durability.
-Though, yes, this rhodium plating helps your white gold ring endure the daily strain jewelry goes through, it does wear off over time.
+But that doesn't mean you only need to re-polish your white gold engagement ring every so often to keep it shining.
+White gold is finished with a rhodium plating to give it a pure white shine and improve durability.
+But it does wear off over time.
 That means you'll need to replace it.

-Depending on how often and how hard it's worn, the rhodium plating could last anywhere from 1 to 3 years.
-Rhodium plating costs about four times as much as platinum, but "dipping" your ring, or having it replated, uses a small amount.
-Expect to pay anywhere from $60-120 to have your ring dipped depending on the complexity of the setting and style.
+Depending on how often and how hard it's worn, the rhodium plating could last anywhere from one to three years.
+Rhodium plating costs about four times as much as platinum, but "dipping" your ring, or having it replated, is relatively inexpensive.
+Expect to pay anywhere from $60 to $120 to have your ring dipped, depending on the complexity of the setting and style.
 If you need to get that done each year, the cost adds up.
-Here at Four Mine, we try to save our customers from that cost.
-That's why we offer a lifetime warrantly that covers replating and poilishing of the ring.
-This ensures that the ring will be beautiful for a lifetime.
+Here at Four Mine, we try to save our customers that cost.
+That's why we offer a lifetime warrantly that covers ring replating and polishing.
+That ensures your Four Mine ring will be beautiful for a lifetime.